 According to Forrester Research, however, those who do click on QR codes – primarily young, affluent males – generally hate them.
 This is mainly due to the bumbling mis-steps of marketers.

 Firstly, QR codes are ugly – – although plenty of people have found ways to fix that (read on).

 Secondly, many people are confused about how to scan them.
 This is exacerbated by the walled gardens created by competing companies.
-Microsoft (just one example) has its own unique 2D code technology, which requires its own unique reader app.
+Microsoft (just one example) has/had its own unique 2D code technology, which require(d) its own unique reader app.
 How lovely.

 Third: the various free downloadable apps required to read QR codes don’t all function the same way, although that condition is improving.